‘Communication unites us all’

-- Mrs Helen Horobin – French/German (part time)
+- Mrs Helen Horobin – Teacher of French and German

-- Mr Ian Johnson – Head of Upper School and Sixth Form French
+- Mr Ian Johnson – Upper school French coordinator

 It is important that students get a sense of the world in which they live.
 There are trips to different parts of Europe and also exchanges with France, Spain and Germany.
 We also encourage our Sixth Form students to attend local conferences and spend a week in a language school.
 We have Spanish, French and German Language Assistants work with our students to improve their confidence and speaking skills.